-&lt;sup>65 Agence France Presse (February 6, 2010), "G7 to continue stimulus until global economy on track."
+69 Reuters News (February 6, 2010), "G7 wants banks to pay for rescue, details pending."
+70 Agence France Presse (February 6, 2010), "G7 to continue stimulus until global economy on track."

-&lt;sup>66 Jiji Press English News Service (February 6, 2010), "Top Finance Officials Focus on the Future Role of G7."
+71 Jiji Press English News Service (February 6, 2010), "Top Finance Officials Focus on the Future Role of G7"

-&lt;sup>67 Agence France Presse (February 6, 2010), "G7 vows to continue stimulus until global economy on track."
+72 Agence France Presse (February 6, 2010), "G7 vows to continue stimulus until global economy on track."

-shrinking China's massive trade surplus, which is fuelled by the weak yuan.
+China's policy of pegging the yuan to the dollar, which is seen as keeping its currency artificially weak, is likely to be a key topic at the G7 meeting in early February.
+Participants will be focused on correcting global trade imbalances, with many calling for shrinking China's massive trade surplus, which is fuelled by the weak yuan.
 Also to be discussed are possible exit strategies from the extraordinary fiscal and monetary measures adopted by various governments to ride out the financial crisis.
 Some will likely argue that it is too soon to wind down its stimulus.
 Also on the agenda will be the new bank regulations proposed by Obama to ban deposit-taking banks from owning or investing in hedge funds and private-equity firms.
-"I understand the reasons for limiting risk-taking activities by banks," said Japanese finance minister Naoto Kan.
+"I understand the reasons for limiting risk-taking activities by banks," said former Japanese finance minister Naoto Kan.
 "But I'll be watching closely to ensure that the Japanese economy is not adversely affected" through a stock market plunge.
 (February 1, 2010, Nikkei Report)

 The G7 finance ministers will discuss U.S. financial reform at their February meeting.
 They will also discuss issues from foreign exchange policies to a new framework for mutually evaluating economic policies.
 The U.S. bank reform plan drew support from several G7 members, but it is unlikely to be introduced as a G7-wide policy program.
-Japanese finance minister Naoto Kan said that his country is not currently considering a similar reform.
+Former Japanese finance minister Naoto Kan said that his country was not currently considering a similar reform.
 (February 1, 2010, Jiji Press English News Service)

 Canadian finance minister Jim Flaherty has indicated that Canada is prepared to clamp down on efforts by income trusts that might be trying to avoid tax payments in 2011.
 He reiterated that Canada has no plans to impose any new taxes or pose additional limits on executive compensation when it comes to Canadian banks.
 He said the U.S. plan, which would prohibit proprietary trading and ban bank investment in hedge funds and private equity firms, would likely generate much discussion at the G7 finance ministers' meeting in February 2010.
 Flaherty said he has spoken with his international peers about steps that have been taken and are proposed.
 He expects "broad-ranging" talks at the February meeting.
 "We will discuss this in detail," he said.
 He reiterated, though, Ottawa does not plan to slap new taxes on Canadian banks, or impose new "limits or terms" on executive compensation.
 "Canadians did not have to put taxpayers' money into our financial institutions.
 We did not have to bail them out.
 It is a rather different situation in other jurisdictions, like the U.S.," Flaherty said.
-The G7 will discuss aid for Haiti and will call on other countries, singling out Taiwan and Venezuela, to cancel outstanding debts with the Caribbean country in an effort to help the country rebuild after the devastating earthquake of January 12.70 (January 27, 2010, Canwest News Service)
+The G7 will discuss aid for Haiti and will call on other countries, singling out Taiwan and Venezuela, to cancel outstanding debts with the Caribbean country in an effort to help the country rebuild after the devastating earthquake of January 12.75 (January 27, 2010, Canwest News Service)